DIACC/POC-corporate-registries/README.md

 	~~~
 	git clone https://github.com/DIACC/POC-corporate-registries.git
 	~~~

+3. Open up app.js and uncomment line 166 and comment out line 167.
+It should look as follows:

+    ~~~
+    var manual = JSON.parse(fs.readFileSync('mycreds_docker_compose.json', 'utf8'));
+    //var manual = JSON.parse(fs.readFileSync('mycreds_bluemix.json', 'utf8'));
+    ~~~

-This will install the app code to your local system.
+This will install the app code to your local system and make the code use the local blockchain network.

 **Step 4 - Install Dependencies and Run the App**